antonio30111988/VueEventManager/README.md

 # turnout

-> Vue JS Event system with Login Sign Up included..
+> Vue JS Event system with Login Sign Up included.
+Crud Features are added and data are fetched from cloud Firebase setup databse

 ## Build Setup